 That’s why it’s important to niche down on your chosen topic as much as you can.

-Choosing just one specific niche will help your fitness blog to grow faster.
+Choosing just one specific niche will help your blog to grow faster.
 The reason is that you will soon become known as the authority on that particular topic.
 Just keep in mind that choosing a niche doesn’t mean that you cannot talk about other topics on your blog.

 For instance, if you are a yoga coach, there is absolutely no reason why you should not write about how to incorporate running into your training schedule if you want to get better results.